Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Successful company strike-off requires adherence to several legal requirements:

-1. No Ongoing Business: The company must not be involved in any ongoing business or operational activities at the time of strike off.
+1. No Ongoing Business: The company formation must not be involved in any ongoing business or operational activities at the time of strike off.

 2. Clear Liabilities: All outstanding debts, statutory dues, and liabilities must be settled before initiating the strike-off process.